JIAQING-XIE/academic-jiaqing/content/authors/admin/_index.md

     institution: The University of Edinburgh
     year: 08/2019 - now
   - course: BEng in Electronics and Electrical Engineering
-    institution: The University of Edinburgh
+    institution: Huazhong University of Science and Technology
     year: 09/2017 - 07/2019